Politics of Bangladesh: 1975–1981: Ziaur Rahman

 Following Khondaker Mostaq Ahmad's removal and assassination of Brigadier General Khaled Musharaf by a segment of army personnel in 1975, a very short lived revolution resulted in the emergence of arrested deputy Army Chief of Staff Major General Ziaur Rahman, who managed to take the lead and bring the whole nation out of a political quagmire.
 His first action was to communicate to the people through radio and television and bring order and calm to the nation.
 He pledged full support to the civilian government headed by President Chief Justice Sayem.
 Acting at Zia's behest, Sayem dissolved Parliament, and instituted state of emergency under martial law.
 Zia brought an end to the turbulence within the army.
 In 1976, Colonel Abu Taher was tried for treason and executed.
 Fresh elections were to be in 1977 under a multi party democracy with full freedom of the press.

 Acting behind the scenes of the Martial Law Administration (MLA), Zia sought to invigorate government policy and administration.
 Lifting the ban on political parties from Mujib's one party BAKSAL rule, he sought to revitalize the demoralized bureaucracy, to begin new economic development programs, infrastructure buildup, a free press and to emphasize family planning.
 In November 1976, Zia became Chief Martial Law Administrator (CMLA) and assumed the presidency upon Sayem's retirement 5 months later, on 21 April 1977.

 As President, Zia announced a 19-point program of economic reform and began dismantling the MLA.
 Keeping his promise to hold elections, Zia won a 5-year term in the June 1978 elections, with 76% of the vote.
 In November 1978, his government removed the remaining restrictions on political party activities in time for parliamentary elections in February 1979.
 These elections, which were contested by more than 30 parties, marked the culmination of Zia's transformation of Bangladesh's Government from the MLA to a democratically elected, constitutional one.
-The Awami League and the Bangladesh Nationalist Party (BNP), founded by Zia, emerged as the two major parties.
+The Bangladesh Nationalist Party (BNP), founded by Zia on 1 September 1978, emerged as a major political party.
+The efficient governance of the BNP ended the economic downturn that had begun in 1974 by 1978 through rapid economic growth and industrialization achieved via free market economic policies.
 The constitution was again amended to provide for an executive prime minister appointed by the president, and responsible to a parliamentary majority.
 Zia invigorated a strong foreign policy based on sovereignty and economic independence.
 He initiated many social programs to uplift the poor through honest hard work and education.
 During this period, Bangladesh's economy achieved fast economic and industrial growth.
 His greatest legacy on the people of Bangladesh was unity and self-dependence.

+On May 30, 1981 Zia was assassinated in Chittagong by dissident elements of the military.
+There was no coup or uprising attempted, and the major conspirators were never taken into custody or killed.